 How does age affect pet insurance?

-As your cat or dog gets older, they’re more likely to suffer from health conditions or dental problems, just like humans.
-Because of this, insurance providers consider older animals to be more of a risk, and that means pet insurance premiums often go up considerably as pets get older.
+As your cat or dog gets older, they’re more likely to suffer from health conditions, just like humans.
+Insurance providers consider older animals to be more of a risk, and that means premiums often go up considerably as pets get on in years.
+Your policy excess may also go up.
+For example, if you take out a policy with a £90 excess per claim, it may have a condition that when your pet gets to the age of nine you’ll need to pay 15% of the claim on top of the £90.
+It’s also worth noting that some providers will change the cover to exclude death by illness as your pet gets older.
 If you want to insure an older pet, make sure you shop around and remember that cheap pet insurance may not always be best.
 Look for the policy that will give you the level of cover your older pet needs.

 How do vaccinations affect pet insurance?

 Keeping up to date with your pet’s vaccinations and annual boosters is an important part of keeping them healthy.
-By vaccinating your pet, you might find that your pet insurance premiums are cheaper, as your pet is far less likely to be affected by the illnesses they’re protected against.
+By vaccinating your dog or cat, you might find that your pet insurance premiums are cheaper, as your pet is far less likely to be affected by the illnesses they’re being protected against.

 How does my address affect pet insurance?